LCA-CI-fix-benchmark/returns/CONTRIBUTING.md

 # How to contribute

+DoWe use [`p```bash
+poetry ```bash
+poetry run pytest typesafetycs/pages teststps://github.com/python-poetry/poetry) to manage the dependencies.

-Do you have questions or issues?
+To install them you would need to run the `install` command: estions or issues?
 Join our chat!

 [![Telegram chat](https://img.shields.io/badge/chat-join-blue?logo=telegram)](https://t.me/drypython)